-Pumpkin French Toast — This pumpkin french toast is full of rich pumpkin, cinnamon, and brown sugar flavor.
-After drenching it with syrup, you’ll be in comfort food heaven!
+๐๐๐ง Pumpkin French Toast is full of rich pumpkin, cinnamon, and brown sugar flavor.
+After drenching it with syrup, youโll be in comfort food heaven!

 Best Ever French Toast … with Pumpkin!

-After griddling up the thick slices of French toast and drenching it with syrup, I was in comfort food heaven.
 The pumpkin flavor shines through without being too intense.
-It’s a nice change from regular French toast and perfect for fall.
+Itโs a nice change from regular French toast and perfect for fall.

-This pumpkin pie-flavored french toast makes about eight slices and I took half and froze them.
-On busy mornings, I pop a slice into the toaster for my daughter and I feel good knowing she has a home-cooked breakfast but I don’t have to do any home-cooking at 7am.
+This recipe makes about eight slices, and I took half and froze them.
+On busy mornings, I pop a slice into the toaster for my daughter, and I feel good knowing she has a home-cooked breakfast, but I donโt have to do any home-cooking at 7 am.
 Score.

-This recipe for pumpkin french toast is reminiscent of classic french toast, with the addition of pumpkin puree and extra spices.
-Nothing fancy and no special ingredients required!
+This pumpkin French toast recipe is reminiscent of classic French toast, with the addition of pumpkin puree and extra spices.
+Nothing fancy and no special ingredients required!ย

 - Eggs